-On February 28, 2007, Standard and Poor's downgraded our corporate rating to B+ and our subordinated note rating to B-, with a negative outlook.
+On February 28, 2007, Standard and Poor's downgraded our corporate rating to B+ and our senior subordinated note rating to B-, with a negative outlook.
 The notes rating, which is fourteenth out of 20 on the rating scale, means that the obligor currently has the capacity to meet its financial commitment on the obligation but adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitment on the obligation.
-Our senior implied rating with Moody's Investor Services is currently Ba3 and our senior subordinated notes rating is B2.
-On February 1, 2007, Moody's placed our ratings under review for possible downgrade.
-The subordinated notes rating is thirteenth out of 20 on the rating scale.
-Obligations rated B2 are considered to be in the mid-range of obligations that are judged to be speculative and subject to high credit risk.
+On May 2, 2007, Moody's Investor Service downgraded our corporate rating to B1 and our senior subordinated note rating to B3, with a negative outlook.
+The subordinated notes rating is sixteenth out of 21 on the rating scale.
+Obligations rated B3 are considered to be in the lower-range of obligations that are judged to be speculative and subject to high credit risk.
 A reduction in our credit ratings could impact our future cost of borrowing.

 In November 2005, we entered into an agreement to sell certain accounts receivable to a third-party bank (which has a Standard and Poor's rating of AA-), and other qualified purchasers.
 The program provides for the sale of up to \$250.0 million in accounts receivable on a committed basis.
 The program also provides for the sale of certain accounts receivable in excess of the committed amount at the discretion of the purchasers.
-This program expires in November 2007, but is extendable by 12 months at our discretion.
-As of March 31, 2007, we have sold approximately \$275 million (December 31, 2006 - \$320 million) in accounts receivable to the third-party bank under this program.
+This program expires in November 2008.
+As of June 30, 2007, we have sold approximately \$250 million (March 31, 2007 - \$275 million; December 31, 2006 - \$320 million) in accounts receivable to the third-party bank under this program.